-Towards understanding the interaction between INP and data delivery latency in foreseeable real-world sensornet deployments, we focus on a widely used, application-independent INP method - packet packing where multiple short packets are aggregated into a single long packet [17, 30].
-In sensornets (especially those for real-time sensing and control), an information element from each sensor is usually short, for instance, less than 10 bytes [7, 31].
-Yet the header overhead of each packet is relatively high in most sensornet platforms, for instance, up to 31 bytes at the MAC layer alone in IEEE 802.15.4 based networks.
-It is also expected that more header overhead will be introduced at other layers (e.g., routing layer) as we standardize sensornet protocols such as in the effort of the IETF working groups 6LowPAN [4] and ROLL [20].
-Besides header overhead, MAC coordination also introduces non-negligible overhead in wireless networks [30].
+ROLL [17].
+Besides header overhead, MAC coordination also introduces non-negligible overhead in wireless networks [14].
 If we only transmit one short information element in each packet transmission, the high overhead in packet transmission will significantly reduce the network throughput; this is especially the case for high speed wireless networks such as IEEE 802.15.4a ultrawideband (UWB) networks.
 Fortunately, the maximum size of packet payload is usually much longer than that of each information element, for instance, 128 bytes per MAC frame in 802.15.4.
 Therefore, we can aggregate multiple information elements into a single packet to reduce the amortized overhead of transmitting each element.
-Packet packing also reduces the number of packets contending for channel access, hence it reduces the probability of packet collision and improves information delivery reliability, as we will show in Chapter .
+Packet packing also reduces the number of packets contending for channel access, hence it reduces the probability of packet collision and improves information delivery reliability, as we will show in Section VI.
 The benefits of packet packing have also been recognized by the IETF working groups 6LowPAN and ROLL.

-Unlike total aggregation assumed in [8] and [34], the number of information elements that can be aggregated into a single packet is constrained by the maximum packet size, thus we have to carefully schedule information element transmissions so that the degree of packet packing (i.e., the amount of sensing data contained in packets) can be maximized without violating application requirement on the timeliness of data delivery.
+Unlike total aggregation assumed in [11] and [12], the number of information elements that can be aggregated into a single packet is constrained by the maximum packet size, thus we have to carefully schedule information element transmissions so that the degree of packet packing (i.e., the amount of sensing data contained in packets) can be maximized without violating application requirement on the timeliness of data delivery.
 As a first step toward understanding the complexity of jointly optimizing INP and QoS with aggregation constraints, we analyze the impact that aggregation constraints have on the computational complexity of the problem, and we prove the following:

-- 1. When a packet can aggregate three or more information elements, the problem is strong NP-hard, and there is no polynomial-time approximation scheme (PTAS). - 2.
-When a packet can only aggregate two information elements, the complexity depends on whether two elements in a packet can be separated and re-packed with other elements on their way to the sink: if the elements in a packet can be separated, the problem is strong NP-hard and there is no PTAS for the problem; otherwise it can be solved in polynomial time by modeling the problem as a maximum weighted matching problem in an interval graph. - 3.
-The above conclusions hold whether or not the routing structure is a tree or a linear chain, and whether or not the information elements are of equal length.
+- When a packet can aggregate three or more information elements, the problem is strong NP-hard, and there is no polynomial-time approximation scheme (PTAS). - When a packet can only aggregate two information elements, the complexity depends on whether two elements in a packet can be separated and re-packed with other elements on their way to the sink: if the elements in a packet can be separated, the problem is strong NP-hard and there is no PTAS for the problem; otherwise it can be solved in polynomial time by modeling the problem as a maximum weighted matching problem in an interval graph. - The above conclusions hold whether or not the routing structure is a tree or a linear chain, and whether or not the information elements are of equal length.

-Besides shedding light on the complexity and protocol design of jointly optimizing data delivery timeliness and packet packing (as well as other INP methods), these findings incidentally answer several open questions on the complexity of batch-process scheduling in interval graphs [13].
+Besides shedding light on the complexity and protocol design of jointly optimizing data delivery timeliness and packet packing (as well as other INP methods), these findings incidentally answer several open questions on the complexity of batchprocess scheduling in interval graphs [18].

 To understand the impact of jointly optimizing packet packing and data delivery timeliness, we design a distributed, online protocol tPack that schedules packet transmissions to maximize the local utility of packet packing at each node while taking into account the aggregation constraint imposed by the maximum packet size.
 Using a testbed of 130 TelosB motes, we experimentally evaluate the properties of tPack.
-We find that jointly optimizing data delivery timeliness and packet packing and considering real-world aggregation constraints significantly improve network performance (e.g. in terms of high reliability, high energy efficiency, and low delay jitter).
+We